aritrachatterjee7/UniCarves/README.md

 - [Contact](#contact)

 ## Introduction
-Welcome to our Twitter/X Clone project!
-This is a collaborative project aiming to recreate the core functionalities of Twitter or X. Our goal is to provide a platform for users to share their thoughts in real-time, follow others, and engage in discussions.
+Welcome to UniCraves!
+This is a collaborative project designed to create a seamless and efficient food ordering platform tailored specifically for college students.
+Our goal is to provide a user-friendly interface for students to order food from various vendors around campus and beyond.

 ## Features
 - User authentication (Sign up, Log in, Log out)
-- Create, read, update, and delete tweets
+- Browse food menus from different vendors
-- Follow and unfollow users
+- Place and track orders
-- Like and comment on tweets
+- User profiles and order history
-- Real-time notifications
+- Real-time notifications for order status
 - Responsive design for mobile and desktop

 ## Tech Stack